Ramkrishna Nagar, Karimganj: Geography

 The place is mostly covered by small altitude hills.
 There are also some green tea gardens near the town.
+A hanging bridge connected Ramkrishna Nagar to the Ratabari area; the bridge collapsed in October 2021.
+Due to the proximity to Mizoram, on the border with Myanmar, the township has seen a number of arrests of drug-traffickers.

 Education

-Ramakrishna Nagar has a number of government as well as private schools at both primary as well as secondary level.
-Schools in the area include Ramkrishna Vidyapith H.S School, Kadamtala High School, Girls High School, G.C Paul Memorial Academy, Dreamland High School, Ideal home English Medium High School, Saraswasti Vidyamandir High school, Jawahar Navodaya Vidyalaya, etc.
+Ramakrishna Nagar has a number of government, as well as private schools, at both primary as well as secondary level.
+Schools in the area include Ramkrishna Vidyapith H.S School, Kadamtala High School, Girls High School, G.C Paul Memorial Academy, Dreamland High School, Ideal home English Medium High School, Saraswati Vidyamandir, Pranabananda Vidyamandir, Jawahar Navodaya Vidyalaya, etc.

 Recently Ramkrishna Nagar junior College was opened which is privately funded institute and the stream of commerce was introduced in 10+2 level in Ramkrishna Nagar for the first time.
 For degree courses there is one college which is Ramkrishna Nagar college which provides degree courses in science and humanities which is affiliated to Assam university which provides pass and honours courses in various stream.
-There is also one private college named G.C Paul College of Education situated 3-4 km away from main town which provides B.Ed.,D.el.ed degree courses in Arts, This institution along with G.C Paul Memorial Academy (school) was founded by former Ramkrishna Nagar College Principal, Mr. K.R Ranjan Paul.
+There is also one private college named G.C Paul College of Education situated 3-4 km away from main town which provides B.Ed., D.el.ed degree courses in Arts.
+This institution along with G.C Paul Memorial Academy (school) was founded by former Ramkrishna Nagar College Principal, Mr. K.R Ranjan Paul.
+The Karimganj Medical College and Hospital was inaugurated on 1 March 2024 by CM Himanta Biswa Sarma in Ramkrishna Nagar, Kadamtala.

 Local events and festivals

 Viking Fair and Book fairs are held regularly at R.K Nagar.
 Every year Durga Puja is celebrated with large gatherings of people.
-On the occasion of Independence Day and Republic Day, a march-past (parade) is performed by the 4th Assam NCC Unit cadets of Ramkrishna Nagar College along with the police officers and selected students of the local schools in front of the Circle Officer and Officer-in-charge of Police.
+On the occasion of Independence Day and Republic Day, a parade is performed by the 4th Assam NCC Unit cadets of Ramkrishna Nagar College along with the police officers and selected students of the local schools in front of the Circle Officer and Officer-in-charge of Police.